Greater Astoria Historical Society: Historic preservation

 The Greater Astoria Historical Society actively solicits the donation of photographic images related to Queens history.
 The GAHS holdings include thousands of black and white photographs, photographic slides, glass negatives and tintypes and include the works of notable Queens historians Vincent F. Seyfried and Frank Carrado, informally known as the "Mayor of Long Island City."
 The GAHS has published hundreds of these photos in their books, and has scanned thousands of images.
 More than 3,000 of these images are available online through the Astoria History Project.
-The GAHS also has an extensive collection of images relating to the history of the East River, which can be viewed at East River NYC.
+The GAHS also has an extensive collection of images relating to the history of the East River.

 The Greater Astoria Historical Society has a historical plaque program, which designates noteworthy locations in Queens.
-The GAHS has erected a plaque on the apartment building at 43-30, 46th Street, in Sunnyside, Queens, where legendary jazz musician Bix Beiderbecke, "the remote and mysterious jazz cornettist... died in obscurity."
+The GAHS has erected a plaque on the apartment building at 43-30 46th Street, in Sunnyside, Queens, where legendary jazz musician Bix Beiderbecke, "the remote and mysterious jazz cornettist... died in obscurity."

 In collaboration with local historians, the Greater Astoria Historical Society has authored or co-authored four books on the history of Queens: Long Island City, Postcards of Long Island City, The East River, and The Queensboro Bridge.
 The GAHS has also published a free map that includes popular walking tours along the East River in Queens.
 The GAHS also compiles a weekly column for the Queens Gazette, summarizing historical articles from the Long Island Star Journal, a newspaper that chronicled life in Queens, from the 1840s until 1968.